Article Collection

 RCS was first released in 1982 by Walter F. Tichy at Purdue University.

-An improvement of RCS over SCCS was that it did not store every revision as “interleaved delta”, but it stored a set of edit instructions that produced an earlier or later version of the file.
+RCS’ improvement over SCCS was that it did not store every revision as an “interleaved delta”.
+Instead, it stored a set of edit instructions that produced an earlier or later version of the file.
 Supposedly this was faster for most cases.

 The program still had critical drawbacks for today’s standards:

-4. Thus, it was not possible to modify multiple files as part of a single change
+- It was not possible to modify multiple files as part of a single change; every modified file was an isolated change

-In addition, it relied on naming files in a particular way — it did not have a database, so revision history of files known to the system was stored in files having “,v” at the end of their name.
-When a file was added to RCS (i.e. when it was “checked-in”), RCS renamed it to “,v”, modified its content to include metadata at the top. and deleted the original file.
+So when a file was added to RCS (i.e. when it was “checked-in”), RCS renamed it to “filename,v”, modified its content to include metadata at the top, and deleted the original file.

 Concurrent Versions System (CVS)

-CVS used delta compression for storing different versions of textual files, while binary files were kept on the server in full for each version.
+It used delta compression for storing different versions of text files, while binary files were kept on the server in full for each version.

 It expanded the concept of version control by introducing the idea of “branches”, “modules” (groups of files, as opposed to single files in RCS), and “repositories” (groups of modules).

-Finally, it also enabled concurrent editing by multiple users by accepting only the most recent version of the file, expecting developers to keep their working copies of files up-to-date with other people.
-The task of merging non-conflicting differences between versions was done automatically, requiring manual intervention only on conflicts.
+And it also enabled concurrent editing by multiple users in a simple, yet effective way – it always accepted only the most recent version of files, forcing developers to keep their working copies up-to-date before making changes.
+The task of merging the differences between versions was done automatically, requiring manual intervention only on conflicts.

 CVS still had critical drawbacks and inconveniences:

-1. While the addition of client-server model was necessary and welcome, most operations required on-line connection to the server, making them slow, or impossible to use when offline
+While the addition of client-server model was necessary and welcome, most operations required on-line connection to the server, making CVS slow or impossible to use when offline

-2. Checkouts of modules from the repository were intended for development.
+Checkouts of modules from the repository were intended for end user consumption.
 They weren’t complete copies of the upstream modules, so it was not possible to make further checkouts from them.
 All checkouts had to be done from the central repository directly

-3. Like RCS, CVS did not support making atomic changes to multiple files.
-Even though files were grouped, each file had its own version and was managed individually
+Like RCS, CVS did not support making atomic changes to multiple files.
+Even though files were grouped, each file was managed individually with its own version and history

-4. The commands were sometimes dangerously careless in regards to preserving the content of files.
-For example, if a module update was attempted after access was removed on the server side, CVS destroyed the local repository, regardless of local changes to files
+The commands were sometimes dangerously careless in regards to preserving the content of files.
+For example, if a module update was attempted after access was removed on the server side, CVS destroyed the local repository along with any local changes

 As Linus Torvalds said in a 2007 interview: